firefly-iii/firefly-iii/readme.md

 - You can [run it using Docker](https://docs.firefly-iii.org/how-to/firefly-iii/installation/docker/).
 - You can [deploy via Kubernetes](https://firefly-iii.github.io/kubernetes/).

 Commercial options also exist.
 First, a sponsored option.
-If you accept their offer, a small reward is paid to the developer of Firefly III.
+If you use any of their paid options a small reward is paid to the developer of Firefly III.

 - A one-click installation is available at **[Hostinger](https://www.hostg.xyz/aff_c?offer_id=815&aff_id=243699)**